ImagineInfinity/octam/README.md

 ...
 Well these might be the features.
 I haven't started yet.
 ## Where'd the name come from?
-*oc-t*: Four fingers used from the home row to do stuff.
-(Like save & move around) *-am*: From the *sam* text editor.
+*oct-*: Four fingers used from the home row to do stuff.
+(Like save & move around)

+*-am*: From the *sam* text editor.